-If you find yourself struggling with the humidity and heat of Hanoi, Ho Chi Minh City, and Hoi An, why not consider a trip to Da Lat?
-Set in the country’s Central Highlands, the temperatures are much more manageable here, and it feels fresh.
+If you struggle with the humidity and heat of Hanoi, Ho Chi Minh City, and Hoi An, why not consider a trip to Da Lat?
+Set in the country’s Central Highlands, the temperatures are much more manageable here and feel fresh.

 There’s more to Da Lat than favorable temperatures.
-The town is popular among domestic and international tourists, who come for Vietnam’s best coffee, adventure sports such as canyoning and stand up paddleboarding, and the town’s impressive French colonial architecture.
+The town is famous among domestic and international tourists, who come for Vietnam’s best coffee, adventure sports such as canyoning and stand-up paddleboarding, and impressive French colonial architecture.

-It can be hard to decide how to spend a weekend in Da Lat with so much to do.
+Deciding how to spend a weekend in Da Lat with so much to do can be hard.
 In this post, we’ll give you some ideas about the best things to do – so you won’t miss anything on your trip!

-The first thing to do on arrival in Da Lat is to get checked in and settled in your city center accommodation.
+On arrival in Da Lat, the first thing to do is to get checked in and settled in your city center accommodation.
 Then, it’s out to explore your immediate surroundings!
 See Where to Stay in Da Lat.

 To get your bearings in Da Lat, head to Xuan Huong Lake, the city’s focal point.
-The banana-like shaped artificial lake was built in the early 20th century by the French.
+The French built the banana-shaped artificial lake in the early 20th century.
 The 7km path that circles the lake is perfect for walking, jogging, or cycling.
-Should you want to walk around the lake, don’t be surprised if local people approach you, as they like chatting to foreigners and finding out more about their cultures.
+If you want to walk around the lake, don’t be surprised if local people approach you, as they like chatting with foreigners and discovering more about their cultures.

-The lake had its name changed to honor a 17th-century anti-authoritarian poet in 1953.
+The lake’s name was changed to honor a 17th-century anti-authoritarian poet in 1953.
 Before that, it had the less imaginative name of Grand Lac.

 Walking or cycling around Xuan Huong Lake is the perfect introduction to Da Lat.